On this page

 The Difference

-ModuleNotFoundError — Python can't find the module at all.
-It's either not installed, not on the Python path, or the name is wrong.
+ModuleNotFoundError means Python cannot find the module at all.
+It is either not installed, not on the Python path, or the name is wrong.

-ImportError — Python found the module but can't import a specific name from it.
-The module exists, but the thing you're trying to import from it doesn't.
+ImportError means Python found the module but cannot import a specific name from it.
+The module exists, but the thing you are trying to import from it does not.

 # ModuleNotFoundError